Training Generative Adversarial Networks in One Stage

 instead of $\mathcal{L} = \mathcal{L}_\mathcal{D} + \mathcal{L}_\mathcal{G}$ to avoid the gradient counteraction between $\mathcal{L}_\mathcal{D}^{f}$ and $\mathcal{L}_\mathcal{G}$.
 We denote $\mathcal{L}_{f} = \mathcal{L}_\mathcal{D}^{f} - \mathcal{L}_\mathcal{G}$ to collect the loss terms about fake sample.
 By doing so, however, another issue is introduced: how to recover $\nabla_{\hat{x}} \mathcal{L}_\mathcal{G}$ from mixed gradients $\nabla_{\hat{x}} \mathcal{L}_{f}$.

-To tackle the this problem, we investigate back-propagation about the discriminator network.
+To tackle this problem, we investigate back-propagation about the discriminator network.
 We find an interesting property of the mainstream neural modules.
-The relation between the gradients of loss $\mathcal{L}$ with respect to the input $\nabla_{in} \mathcal{L}$, and the gradient of loss $\mathcal{L}$ with respect to its output $\nabla_{out} \mathcal{L}$ can be presented as the follows:
+The relation between the gradients of loss $\mathcal{L}$ w.r.t. the input $\nabla_{in} \mathcal{L}$, and the gradient of loss $\mathcal{L}$ w.r.t. its output $\nabla_{out} \mathcal{L}$ can be presented as the follows:

 where $P$ and $Q$ are matrices that depend on the module or its input; $\mathcal{F}(\cdot)$ is a function that satisfies the equation $\mathcal{F}(y_1 + y_2) = \mathcal{F}(y_1) + \mathcal{F}(y_2)$.
 The neural modules include convolutional module, fully-connected module, non-linear activation operation, and pooling.
-Although both non-linear activation and pooling are non-linear operations, the relation between their gradients of loss function with respect to input and output meets Eq.~\ref{eq:relation}.
+Although both non-linear activation and pooling are non-linear operations, the relation between their gradients of loss function w.r.t. input and output meets Eq.~\ref{eq:relation}.
 More details are discussed in the supplementary material.

 Based on Eq.~\ref{eq:relation}, we can obtain the relation between the gradients of $\mathcal{L}_\mathcal{G}$ and $\mathcal{L}_\mathcal{D}$ for fake sample $\hat{x}_i$ in discriminator as follows:

 where $L$ is the total number of layers, $\gamma_i$ is an instance-wise scalar for $\hat{x}_i$,\footnote{The derivation can be found in the supplementary material.
 In fact, $\gamma_i$ is a tensor with the same size as $\hat{x}_i^l$, in which all elements have the same value.
 For brevity, we regard it as a scalar.} and $\hat{x}_i^l$ denotes features of $l$-th layer in discriminator.